indigo-dc/bdocker/doc/installation.md

 which provide middleware multi-thread able to manage several request at the time (see the parameter ``workers`` in the configuration documentation).

 The daemons can be deployed by using directly by using the RESFUL APIs or using the middleware solutions.
+Furthermore, the administration can use any other tool to deploy the APIs.

+In addition, we plan to provide other deployment solutions.

 ## Deploy daemons based on the middleware solutions: